irfanfaraaz/irfanfaraaz/README.md

 - 🎓 I am a Third year student at VIT Vellore (B.Tech CSE IOT)

 - 🌱 I’m currently learning *ML, WEB3*

+- 👯 I’m looking to collaborate on open source/commercial projects

 - 📫 You can reach me at *irfanfaraaz03@gmail.com*